verhovsky/books-futures-explained/src/introduction.md

 `async_std`, `Futures`, `libc`, `crossbeam` and many other libraries which so much is built upon.

-A special thanks to [Johnhoo](https://github.com/jonhoo) who was kind enough to give me some feedback on an early draft of this book.
-He has not read the finished product and has in no way endorsed it, but a thanks is definitely due.
+A special thanks to [jonhoo](https://github.com/jonhoo) who was kind enough to give me some valuable feedback on a very early draft of this book.
+He has not read the finished product, but a thanks is definitely due.

 [mdbook]: https://github.com/rust-lang/mdBook
 [book_repo]: https://github.com/cfsamson/books-futures-explained